Back to blog

 Photonic SignoffSub-brand launchv1 launchMCP

-Today we ship the ChipletOS Photonic Signoff sub-brand alpha.
-Six primitives, five vendor exporters, AIM-Photonics-class DRC live, four MCP tools, and a transparent roadmap that names where the trained AI surrogate isn't yet in place.
+Today we ship the ChipletOS Photonic Signoff sub-brand alpha as a Research Preview.
+Six primitives, five vendor exporters, AIM-Photonics-class DRC live, four MCP tools, and a transparent roadmap.
+Honest scope: this is an analytical physics engine (~21% mean error vs FDFD-grade references); the trained AI surrogate is pending the FDTD corpus.
 One platform, two markets.

 Why a sub-brand and not a separate product